LacunaOmnibus/MontyLacuna/README.md

     - Explain the difference between a default dict return and a massaged object return.
       - In a perfect world, I'd get rid of all default dict returns so this wouldn't be necessary.
+  - Add the non-TLE-module modules to index.rst's TOC, and fix up all of their docu.
 - Ack through everything for "CHECK" and fix.
 - Whenever we instantiate a MyBuilding object, we're calling view() on that building automatically - I'm not convinced that's what should be happening.
 At the very least,